Skip to main content

 People in regional, rural or remote locations in NSW

 Many of the people Seniors Rights Service reach live in regional, rural or remote locations.
-While we are a state-wide telephone service, we also now have aged care advocates situated in many regional towns across NSW, from the Far North and Mid North Coasts, down to the South Coast, South West and Far South Coast, and out to the Central West as far as Broken Hill.
+While we are a state-wide telephone service, we also have aged care advocates situated in regional towns across NSW, from the Far North and Mid North Coasts, down to the South Coast, South West and Far South Coast and out to the Central West as far as Broken Hill.

 Every year, our staff deliver information sessions across the state in aged care facilities to residents and staff, to home care recipients and their carers and support staff, to residents in retirement villages and to a variety of community groups.